A topic from the subject of Titration in Chemistry.

 Introduction

-Polyprotic acids are acids that can donate more than one proton in a chemical reaction.
-The titration of a polyprotic acid involves the determination of its concentration by adding a known concentration of a strong base and measuring the pH of the solution at various points during the titration.
-The titration curve obtained from the pH measurements can be used to determine the number of protons that the acid can donate and their respective dissociation constants.
+Polyprotic acids are acids that can donate more than one proton (H+ ion) in a chemical reaction.
+The titration of a polyprotic acid involves determining its concentration by adding a known concentration of a strong base and measuring the pH of the solution at various points.
+The resulting titration curve reveals the number of protons the acid can donate and their respective dissociation constants (Ka values).

 Basic Concepts